-The spectral clustering algorithm outlined above was implemented in the programming language Matlab R2016b.
+The spectral clustering algorithm outlined above is planned to be implemented in the programming language MatLab R2014b.
 This is the programming language that we are most comfortable with using with the most prior knowledge of this language.
-This was ran on a personal laptop, a Macbook Pro which is a 2.5 GHz Intel Core processor and has 4 GB of Memory.
-For large subsets (ie greater than 20,000 images) the code was also ran on a more powerful desktop computer located in the Norbert Wiener Center.
-The desktop computer has 128GB of memory and was implemented on Matlab 2015b.
+This will be run on a personal laptop, a Macbook Pro which is a 2.5 GHz Intel Core processor and has 4 GB of Memory.
+If needed we may be able to upgrade to a more power computer but as of right now that does not seem necessary.

-4 Database
+4 Databases

-The main database used was the MNIST Handwritten digits database.
-The database includes a training set of 60,000 images and a testing set of 10,000 images.
-We used various subsets of the training set of 60,000 images in order to find the best parameters that gave the smallest clustering error.
+The database used will be the MNIST Handwritten digits database.
+The database includes a training set of 60,000 images and a testing set of 10000 images.
+We will first consider the testing set which has 1000 of each digit 0-9.
 Each image is of size 28×28 pixels.
-We denote an image $X_i \in \mathbb{R}^{28 \times 28}$.
+We denote an image $X_i \in \mathbb{R}^{28\times 28}$.
 A variety of methods have been tested using this database.
-For this project, we used these images for analyzing the spectral clustering algorithm to see if we can cluster the images such that same digits are clustered together despite the different handwritings.
-In our code, each image is read into a 3 array called image(n1, n2, N) where n1,n2 represents the size of the image, and N represents its number in the entire list of training or testing sets.
-Thus N ranges from 1 - 60,000.
+For this project, we want to use these images for testing the spectral clustering algorithm to see if we can cluster the images such that same digits are cluster together despite the different handwritings.
+In our code, each image reads into a 4 array called X(n1, n2, d, p) where n1, n2 represents the size of the image, d is its corresponding digit (0-9) and p represents the number of its corresponding digit (for the test set p ranges from 1 to 1000).
 The link below can be used to view this database.